sigma-pi/L1Quad/README.md

 ```

 **Note**:
-In ardupilot/ArduCopter/config.h, **we added a flag REAL_OR_SITL to tell the compiler whether to use the settings for real drone tests or SITL simulations.** Set it to 0 (default) for SITL, and 1 for compiling firmware for a Poxhawk.
+In ardupilot/ArduCopter/config.h, **we added a flag REAL_OR_SITL to tell the compiler whether to use the settings for real drone tests or SITL simulations.** Set it to 0 (default) for SITL, and 1 for compiling firmware for a Pixhawk.
 Check this value before compiling.

 ## License
 Please read the license attached to this repository.